CSE237SP2021/project-manyrubrics/README.md

 - A teacher should be able to get a file with their students' final grades

 ### Is there anything that you implemented but doesn't currently work?
+- User input through the command line is partially implemented but doesn't full work yet

 ### What commands are needed to compile and run your code from the command line?
+- Since our user input through the command line isn't fully functioning yet, our project can't currently run.
+We are looking to have this working by Iteration 2.